trizotti/one-click-tweak-template/README.md

 Clone this repo and make the project your own changing the content of the package.json and README.md files.
 With developer mode activated in Chrome, add a new unpacked extension pointing to the './extension' folder from this project.
+Keep the extension pinned for easily use the action button.

 ## Development
 ```